Hike or trail run the scenic riverside West Palisades Trail on the Chattahoochee River from the park’s Akers Drive trailhead in metro Atlanta.

 PACK:our Osprey day pack and our hiking gear list

 Beautiful, wide river views in a blooming forest, with rocky bluffs and sandy shorelines on the banks of the Chattahoochee River: the West Palisades Trail is easily one of the most scenic in-town hikes in Atlanta.
 And this four-mile loop covers this park’s highlights on a series of unpaved trails, looping through a young, vine-covered hardwood forest, catching stunning views of the river, and visiting rocky bluff overlooks.

 The Chattahoochee River National Recreation Area offers some of our favorite running and hiking trails in metro Atlanta.
 The grand river flows from the rolling Appalachian Mountains to the north, with humble beginnings at a small spring at Chattahoochee Gap, just off the Appalachian Trail near Helen.
 Through the city, the Hooch flows broad, alternating in stretches turbulent, rocky whitewater and mellow, glassy flow.
 And this hike is one of the river’s most scenic, making for a fantastic hike or trail run through some beautiful terrain near Vinings.

-West Palisades Trail at Akers Drive: the hike
+West Palisades Trail: the hike

-$3 day pass, or included with a Chattahoochee River NRA annual pass.
+$5 day pass, or included with a Chattahoochee River NRA annual pass.